ljwoo94/LeNet5-CUDA/README.md

 CPU error:20% GPU error:20%
 ```

-### Step 5: Have fun speeding up!

-- Matrix Multiplication Techniques
-- Im2Col
-- Relu, FC, etc

-- (We will check the performance with batch=1 and batch=128)

 ## 4 Criteria
 - You should implement the entire LeNet-5 with cuda
 - Your kernels should be functionally equivalent to the cpu version